thearash/response-gathering-script/README.md

 # Reponse Gathering Script

-This repository contains a script for gathering responses from ChatGPT and produce a file with the responses.
+This repository contains a script for gathering responses from ChatGPT API and produce a file with the responses.

 ## Installation